About the Test

 - Excess fluid buildup in the body (edema) caused by heart failure, cirrhosis, and kidney diseases that cause protein loss (nephrotic syndrome)

-- Conditions that lead to too much anti-diuretic hormone (ADH), causing a person to keep too much water in the body; this can happen with several diseases, particularly those involving the brain and the lungs, many kinds of cancer, and with use of some drugs.
+- Conditions that lead to too much ADH, causing you to keep too much water in the body; this can happen with several diseases, particularly those involving the brain and the lungs, many kinds of cancer, and with use of some drugs

 Examples of conditions that can cause a high blood sodium level (hypernatremia) include: